AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-28-SIEM-Log-Analysis.md

 ## Why It Matters
 From an attacker's side, understanding what SIEMs typically monitor helps in planning evasion — using living-off-the-land techniques (using legitimate tools like PowerShell instead of obvious malware) to blend in with normal log noise.

+From a defender's side, a SIEM is only as good as its correlation rules and the analysts watching it.
+Modern SIEMs (Splunk, Microsoft Sentinel, Elastic SIEM) increasingly use machine learning to detect anomalies beyond fixed rules, but a poorly tuned SIEM either floods analysts with false positives (alert fatigue) or misses real attacks entirely if rules are too narrow.